The First Circle Entrance: Under

 but too much time had already passed.

-Pulling a card I saw the letters and was ready to read
+Pulling a card I saw the letters and was

 but my brain went to a different land,